ravil-efndiev/RVLang/readme.md

 #
 #

+## Instalization
+To install interprieter firstly clone or download repository, there will be index.html file - all language is running in web but I highly recomend to launch index.html from local server to prevent any issues with loading js code
+###
+You can use any type of local server, for example I've been using http-server node js package but any will work fine

 ### Basics
 To start here is a "print" function to print text.
 To call it or any other function type function name and parameters in parentheases.